standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ```
 In this reference manual, we refer to several directories:

-* **Tooling Directory** - this the directory where the SHR-CLI tooling has been installed.
+* _Tooling Directory_ - this the directory where the SHR-CLI tooling has been installed.
 Any convenient directory can be used.
 For easy identification, we recommend the tooling version number be included in the directory name.
-* **Specification Directory** - this is the top level directory where the input files are located, usually arranged in sub-folders.
+* _Specification Directory_ - this is the top level directory where the input files are located, usually arranged in sub-folders.
 Any convenient directory can be used.
 If you are using a source code control system such as Github to manage your development, this could be where the repository is checked out to your local machine.
-* **Namespace Directories** - each directory, located under the _specification directory,_ contains CIMPL language files for a single namespace.
+* _Namespace Directories_ - each directory, located under the _specification directory,_ contains CIMPL language files for a single namespace.
 The name of the directory should be prefixed with _ns-_ followed by the short name or acronym of the namespace.
-* **IG Directories** - each directory, under the _specification directory_ contains files specific to an IG.
+* _IG Directories_ - each directory, under the _specification directory_ contains files specific to an IG.
 There are subdirectories containing the front matter and examples, and individual Configuration, Content Profile, and Package List files.
 These files can be specific to a FHIR release, since the same IG could be created using different versions of FHIR.

->Note: There is currently no way to combine **profile**s for multiple FHIR versions in single IG.
+>**Note**: There is currently no way to combine profiles for multiple FHIR versions in single IG.

 ### Suggested File Naming

 The naming of Configuration, Content Profiles, and Package List files is arbitrary, but it is useful for teams to follow similar conventions.
 The suggested approach to naming uses variations on the same shortened IG name, as follows:

-* Configuration file: <code>ig-<i>guide-name</i>-config.json</code>
+* Configuration file: <code>ig-<i>**guide-name**</i>-config.json</code>
-* Content Profile file: <code>ig-<i>guide-name</i>-cp.txt</code>
+* Content Profile file: <code>ig-<i>**guide-name**</i>-cp.txt</code>
-* Package List file: <code>ig-<i>guide-name</i>-plist.json</code>
+* Package List file: <code>ig-<i>**guide-name**</i>-plist.json</code>

 If your project will support more than one FHIR version, the FHIR version should be included:

-* Configuration file: <code>ig-<i>guide-name-FHIR Version</i>-config.json</code>
+* Configuration file: <code>ig-<i>**guide-name-FHIR Version**</i>-config.json</code>
-* Content Profile file: <code>ig-<i>guide-name-FHIR Version</i>-cp.txt</code>
+* Content Profile file: <code>ig-<i>**guide-name-FHIR Version**</i>-cp.txt</code>
-* Package List file: <code>ig-<i>guide-name-FHIR Version</i>-plist.json</code>
+* Package List file: <code>ig-<i>**guide-name-FHIR Version**</i>-plist.json</code>

 where FHIR version is _dstu2, stu3_, or _r4_.
 <!-- MK: why not use the same values as listed in the configuration file section?  consistency?-->